atreyasha/mv-temporal-rgan/README.md

-## Recurrent GAN for LFW faces
+## Multivariate Recurrent GAN for generating time-series

-This is a test repository for realistic face generation using a recurrent GAN.
 This work is intended for extension into real-valued multivariate time series data in the biomedical field, contingent on the quality of generated results and robustness to masking perturbations.

 Further developments underway :snail: